Xzeloks/ELI-5/memory-bank/progress.md

 # Progress

+## [Current Date] - Password Reset Flow Correction

+*   **Issue Identified:** Users were not redirected to the login screen after successfully resetting their password via a deep link.
+Instead, because the Supabase session remained active after `updateUser`, `AuthGate` treated them as logged in and navigated them to the main app flow (onboarding/paywall/app shell).
+*   **Troubleshooting:**
+    *   Added detailed logging to `AuthGate` to trace `onAuthStateChange` events and the `_isInPasswordRecoveryMode` state.
+    *   Utilized `adb logcat` to capture persistent logs when the direct Flutter debug connection was lost during deep link testing.
+    *   Identified that `AuthChangeEvent.userUpdated` was correctly firing and `_isInPasswordRecoveryMode` was being set to `false`, but the active session (`session != null`) was causing the incorrect navigation.
+*   **Solution:**
+    *   Modified `NewPasswordScreen` (`lib/screens/auth/new_password_screen.dart`) to explicitly call `Supabase.instance.client.auth.signOut()` *after* a successful password update via `updateUser` and *before* navigating back to `AuthGate` (`Navigator.of(context).pushNamedAndRemoveUntil('/auth-gate', (route) => false)`).
+*   **Outcome:** After a successful password reset, the user is now correctly signed out. `AuthGate` then detects a null session and, with `_isInPasswordRecoveryMode` being false, navigates the user to `AuthScreen` for login, as intended.

+## [Current Date] - RevenueCat Integration, Paywall Logic & Testing

+This phase focused on implementing and thoroughly debugging the in-app purchase functionality using RevenueCat, integrating it with Supabase authentication, and refining the paywall display logic.

+*   **RevenueCat & Supabase User ID Sync:**
+    *   Successfully implemented `Purchases.logIn(supabaseUserId)` in `AuthGate.dart` upon Supabase authentication to ensure purchases are correctly attributed.
+    *   Implemented `Purchases.logOut()` in `SettingsScreen.dart` during user sign-out.
+    *   Verified through console logs that the Supabase User ID is being used as the RevenueCat App User ID.
+*   **Test Purchase Verification:**
+    *   Confirmed that test purchases made with Google Play sandbox accounts are now visible in the RevenueCat dashboard when the "Sandbox data" toggle is enabled.
+    *   Analyzed RevenueCat debug logs which showed successful receipt posting (`POST /receipts 200 OK`) and correct App User ID identification.
+*   **`AuthGate.dart` Paywall & Navigation Logic:**
+    *   Refactored `AuthGate.dart` to be a `ConsumerStatefulWidget`.
+    *   Uses `customerInfoProvider` (a `FutureProvider<CustomerInfo>`) to check the status of the "Access" entitlement.
+    *   Routes users directly to `AppShell` if subscribed.
+    *   For non-subscribed users:
+        *   Shows `AppBreakdownScreen` if not previously seen.
+        *   Then shows `PaywallScreen` if `hasSeenPaywallKey` is false.
+        *   Allows navigation to `AppShell` (free features) if paywall has been seen and dismissed.
+*   **`PaywallScreen.dart` Enhancements & Fixes:**
+    *   Removed direct navigation to `AppShell` after purchase; `AuthGate` now handles this based on `CustomerInfo` updates.
+    *   Added `ref.invalidate(customerInfoProvider)` after successful purchase and restore operations to trigger UI updates.
+    *   The entitlement ID "Access" is correctly used.
+    *   An `offeringsProvider` was created and is used to fetch available packages.
+*   **`SettingsScreen.dart` Subscription Management UI:**
+    *   Updated to use `ref.watch(customerInfoProvider)`.
+    *   Conditionally displays a "Manage Subscription" button if the "Access" entitlement is active.
+    *   Shows a "View Subscription Options" button otherwise (placeholder, to be linked to the paywall).
+*   **Log Analysis & Minor Issues Noted:**
+    *   Reviewed extensive RevenueCat debug logs, confirming most operations are behaving as expected.
+    *   Noted that "Response Verification" in RevenueCat SDK is currently `DISABLED`; recommended enabling for production.
+    *   Observed Flutter performance warnings ("Skipped frames") in logs, suggesting potential UI thread work to optimize later.
+*   **Next Steps:**
+    *   Thorough end-to-end testing of all purchase flows: new user purchase, existing user subscription check, restore purchases, and paywall dismissal for free feature access.

 ## [Current Date] - UI Overhaul: Bottom Navigation and Chat Screen Refinement

 Completed a significant UI overhaul based on user feedback and sketches, moving towards a more modern and intuitive interface: